-Kara Wyman found that pursuing a master's degree in justice studies with a concentration in public administration from SNHU was "not only self-rewarding, but professionally advantageous."
+Kara Wyman found that pursuing a master's degree in justice studies with a concentration in public administration was "not only self-rewarding, but professionally advantageous."
 Her criminal justice educational career began with an associate degree in criminal justice.
 As her professional career advanced, so did her desire to make a more pronounced difference and to further her education.
 "As my career continued to progress with a promotion to the rank of captain, I knew that it was time to get my graduate degree."

 It's clear that whether you want to work on the front lines of the justice system, or aspire to work behind the scenes impacting things like policy, criminal justice can offer you a broad range of options.

 Criminal justice is a growing field with opportunities for those seeking to begin or advance their careers and wishing to do so in a field that lets them actively make the world a better place.
 Jobs within the system are varied enough to appeal to a range of skills and personality types, whether you're a problem-solver interested in a career in law or are fascinated by the prospect of working in forensics.

 If you're interested in a career in criminal justice, consider an online degree in criminal justice.
 Armed with the educational tools, you can be one step closer to fulfilling your professional goals.